nikhilmanda9/ArgonBase/README.md

 1. Download the files
 2. Open windows cmd prompt
 3. navigate to project directory
+4. Then navigate under src folder
-4. run the command javac src/*.java
+5. run the command javac *.java
-5. then run the command java ArgonBase.java
+6. then run the command java ArgonBase.java